-The Fund's overall performance in 2020/21 outperformed its benchmark for the year by 4.6% gross of fees, as shown below.
-This was largely as a result of exceptional performance within the equity portfolios.
-Alongside this, annualised performance has exceeded the benchmark since inception and over the past three and five-years gross of fees.
+The Fund's overall performance in 2021/22 underperformed its benchmark for the year by -3.5% net of fees, as shown below.
+This was largely as a result of poor performance within the equity and fixed income portfolios.
+However, it should be noted that annualised performance has exceeded the benchmark since inception net of fees.